ocaml/ocaml.org/data/planet/janestreet/troubleshooting-systemd-with-systemtap.md

 ---

 <p>When we set up a schedule on a computer, such as a list of commands to
-run every day at particular times via Linux <a href="https://www.ostechnix.com/a-beginners-guide-to-cron-jobs">cron jobs</a>, we expect that schedule to execute reliably.
+run every day at particular times via Linux <a href="https://www.ostechnix.com/a-beginners-guide-to-cron-jobs - [403 Forbidden]">cron
+jobs</a>, we
+expect that schedule to execute reliably.
 Of course we&rsquo;ll check the logs to see whether the job has failed, but we never question whether